bjoernbrightside/praxis-schwebsange/en/index.md

 <a href="/praxis-schwebsange/lb/">LU</a> | <a href="/praxis-schwebsange/de/">DE</a> | <a href="/praxis-schwebsange/fr/">FR</a> | 🇬🇧 <b>EN</b>
 </div>

-# Welcome to the website of Praxis fir Psychotherapie Schwebsange
+# Welcome to the website of the Psychotherapy Practice Schwebsange

-Psychotherapy with authorization to practice (autorisation d’exercer) from the CNS
+Psychotherapy with authorization to practice from the CNS

 ---